yusufovamina/Wishera-Back/WishlistApp/EMAIL_SETUP.md

 2. Navigate to "Security"
 3. Under "2-Step Verification", click on "App passwords"
 4. Select "Mail" as the app and "Other" as the device
-5. Enter a name like "Wishlist App"
+5. Enter a name like "Wishera"
 6. Click "Generate"
 7. **Copy the 16-character password** (you'll need this for the configuration)